 “Excess sugar inhibits calcium absorption and depletes phosphorus, another mineral important in facilitating the absorption of calcium,” explains Shawn Smith, RD, LDN, nutrition program director at Old Colony Elder Services in Massachusetts.The result is instead calcium washes through the body in urine, leading to a deficit in the bones.

 Refined sugar absorbs quickly and quickly increases glucose levels in the cells.
 These levels increase faster than the cell’s oxygen level, which forms acids due to incomplete oxidation of the glucose.
 The acids acidify the blood, requiring buffering (‘sponging up’) with calcium.
-This can only be accomplished by the body leaching calcium from your bones to do the task of mopping up excess acidity in your blood.
+This can only be accomplished by the body leaching calcium from your bones to do the task of mopping up excess acidity

 - Nielsen, F.H., 1990.
 Studies on the Relationship Between Boron and Magnesium Which Possibly Affects the Formation and Maintenance of Bones, Magnesium Trace Elements, vol. 9, no. 2, pp. 61–91; Reginster, J.U., et al., 1989.
 Preliminary Report of Decreased Serum Magnesium in Post-Menopausal Osteoporosis, Magnesium, vol. 8, no. 2, pp. 106–9.